C24 H36 N4 O6 S2

 Location: Not available

 Purpose: The purpose of this study is to evaluate the safety and effectiveness of different therapeutic HIV vaccines (HIVARNA01.3 with and without MVA-vectored vaccine boosts or HIVACAR01), each in combination with the broadly neutralizing (bNAb) 10-1074 and romidepsin.
-Researchers will assess whether these combinations can control participants’ viral load levels during a planned break from ART.14
+Researchers will assess whether these combinations can control participants’ viral load levels during a structured treatment interruption of ART.14

 Study Names: ROADMAP; NCT02850016